aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 With Aurora blocking transactions can be monitored through BlockedTransactions and deadlocks through [Deadlocks CW metrics](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraMySQL.Monitoring.Metrics.html) which might be helpful.
 You can enable the parameter innodb_print_all_deadlocks to have all deadlocks in InnoDB recorded in mysqld error log.

+**Summary:**

+You have used

+* MySQL  Explain plan and profile to analyze the slow queries captured above.
+* Fine tune by adding indexes to improve the performance without rewriting the query or rewriting the app.
+* Optional: MySQL processlist, innodb status, locking info to understand the engine activity.